s1adem4n/tado-api-proxy/README.md

 # tado API Proxy
 A proxy server that bypasses tado's API rate limits by using their browser OAuth2 client for authentication.
 This approach provides significantly higher rate limits compared to the standard public API.

+## Disclaimer
+Besides owning a tado system, I have no connection with the tado company themselves.
+`tado-api-proxy` was created for my own use, and for others who may wish to experiment with personal Internet of Things systems.
+I have no business interest with tado.
+This software is provided without warranty, according to the MIT license.
+This software was made for purely education purposes, and should not be used with bad intentions.

 ## Installation
 ### Docker
 Create a data directory with proper permissions: